 Although it is best to explore the old-town vibe of Manali by foot, sometimes while going a little far, autorickshaws are available for hire.
 While Rohtang pass is almost 2-hour journey from old Manali, and only 4X4 cabs go there, it’s best to hire a local cab from the taxi stand.
 Even if you’ve hired your own cab to see Manali, it’s recommended to hire a private vehicle from Manali to see Rohtang Pass.

-The visit to the place can be relaxing, spiritual and memorable all at same time.
+The visit to Manali can be relaxing, spiritual and memorable all at the same time.

 Like these things to do in Manali??
 Pin it for later…